jahrik/homelab-ark/GHOST_README.md

 ## Ark

-Finally, to the point of deploying and maintaining the Ark server on Docker swarm!
+Finally, to the point of deploying and maintaining the Ark server on Docker Swarm!
 The main reason I like this game, is that is runs natively on Linux when installed through Steam.
 It's been a great time-waster lately and has me excited about gaming again.
 I'm still playing solo on the server I'm hosting, but it is publicly available for others to join.
 Long term plans are to get more people playing with me and stress testing the server it runs on.
-I'm feeling more comfortable in the back end of the Ark server as far as config files and what not goes.
-I've got it backing up every 15 minutes and have the restore from backup down to a science now after multiple catastrophic disasters and losing all my dinos from Alpha Raptor attacks!
+I'm feeling more comfortable in the back end of the Ark server as far as config files and what not go.
+I've got it backing up every 15 minutes and have the 'restore from backup' down to a science now after multiple catastrophic disasters and losing all my dinos from Alpha Raptor attacks!
 Fuckers!
 Yes, it might be considered cheating...
 But I'm the only one keeping me accountable right now.
 I'd have to take that into consideration if more people start playing on the server and can no longer roll it back as I wish.
 Another thing I've been trying to get working is mods, but no luck with that yet.
 I have been able to tweak harvest multipliers and taming multipliers though and make the game feel a bit less grindy.
 I want to spin up a couple more of the expansions as Docker services running along side the Island server currently being hosted.

-To deploy Ark to Docker swarm, I started with the [TuRz4m Ark Docker](https://github.com/TuRz4m/Ark-docker) repo, and upgraded their [docker-compose.yml](https://github.com/TuRz4m/Ark-docker/blob/master/docker-compose.yml) file to Docker Compose v3 and renamed it [docker-stack.yml](https://github.com/jahrik/homelab-ark/blob/master/docker-stack.yml) file.
+To deploy Ark to Docker Swarm, I started with the [TuRz4m Ark Docker](https://github.com/TuRz4m/Ark-docker) repo, and upgraded their [docker-compose.yml](https://github.com/TuRz4m/Ark-docker/blob/master/docker-compose.yml) file to Docker Compose v3 and renamed it [docker-stack.yml](https://github.com/jahrik/homelab-ark/blob/master/docker-stack.yml) file.

 You can see there are some subtle differences, like the formatting of the environment variables.